Home / Europe / Spain / Arroz del Senyoret (Gentleman's Rice)

 • Served freshly cooked and hot

-Rice dishes should be cooked to order and served hot to ensure safety and quality.
+Rice dishes should be cooked to order and served hot to ensure optimal quality and consumption.

 • Fresh smelling and tasting seafood